EarthToAbigail/SonicPi-Workshops/Scopes/Exercises.md

 end
 ```

-:notes: Before you continue with the next exercises, take some time to copy/paste the previous two examples into a SonicPi buffer and play around with them with your team mate :grinning: :sparkles:
+:sparkles: Before you continue with the next exercises, take some time to copy/paste the previous two examples into a SonicPi buffer and play around with them with your team mate :grinning: :headphones:

 ### Exercise 1